PrintedoX/okokReports/okokReports/README.md

 Hi, thank you for buying my script!
+(LOL)

 1. Edit config.lua to your liking.